NelsonAPenn/silksong_linux_controller_fix/README.md

 Another possible explanation of the behavior is that the controller configuration is not present in the statically linked version of SDL that is used.
 More on this below.

+Lastly, taking a wild guess: Hollow Knight and Silksong use the legacy InputManager API, specifically Input.GetButtonDown for the trigger axis.
+And going out on a limb, that doesn't work with with the trigger buttons of many 8BitDo controllers.

 ## Possible solutions